SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 ## Using digital devices in general

+**Device lifecycles**

-It is best to use **devices** as long as possible e.g., to repair them when possible.
+It is best to use devices as long as possible e.g., to repair them when possible.
 If you purchase a device through your institution, it is advisable to require the longest possible warranty for all newly purchased devices (this is of course also true if you purchase the device for individual use).
 There has been a growing awareness of the importance of repairability, which is now used as a selling point by companies.
 Sometimes it is more a greenwashing argument than an actual indicator of repairability (see as an example [this Greenpeace assessment of the repairability of some smartphones, laptops and tablets](https://www.greenpeace.org/static/planet4-eastasia-stateless/2019/11/47a8cd27-47a8cd27-howrepairableisyourmobiledevice.pdf)).
 Some companies rely on repairability of device components like [Fairphone](https://www.fairphone.com/en/) and [Framework](https://frame.work/gb/en) but there are still few of them.
 Therefore, think about buying a second-hand-device.
 Often they are sold updated with partly new hardware.

 For your old devices that are broken beyond repair, you can inquire into the forms of recycling that are possible.
 Check online for WEEE (Waste Electrical and Electronic Equipment, [DEEE](https://ecoinfo.cnrs.fr/thematiques/ressources-et-e-dechets/deee-ou-e-dechets/) in French, application in Germany and Europe explained in German [here](https://deutsche-recycling.de/weee-eu-richtlinie/#)).

 In order to have a precise idea of the environmental footprint of a device, you can consult the corresponding Life-Cycle Assessment ([LCA](https://en.wikipedia.org/wiki/Life-cycle_assessment), [here](https://ecoinfo.cnrs.fr/thematiques/analyse-de-cycle-de-vie/) for an explanation in French) that hardware companies usually provide.
 LCAs are never fully accurate - some of the information they contain are rough estimates, and the criteria that are communicated are only a handful from a long list.
 But they remain the best way of assessing the digital footprint of a device or hardware.

+**Device types**

 All in all, the fewer devices you purchase and use, the better.
-You should consider this for instance when you want to plug an additional monitor into your laptop: the monitor itself not only has a considerable carbon weight but it also requires much more energy than your laptop (further information see below).

-More generally, the choice of the device you want to use plays an important role when it comes to the amount of electricity that is used.
-For example, for streaming one hour of content via good wifi in HD quality, a laptop needs 9g CO2, a tablet 1.2 g and a smartphone 0.5g (and a television 48g).
-Source: https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines
+The choice of device also plays an important role when it comes to the amount of electricity consumed.
+For example, for streaming one hour of content via good wifi in HD quality, a laptop uses 9g CO2, a tablet 1.2 g and a smartphone 0.5g (and a television 48g).
+Source: https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines.
+Choices regarding peripheral hardware like mouses and keyboards can also make a difference to energy consumption.
+While the type of connection (cable vs. bluetooth) is marginal (see this [thread on Stackoverflow](https://hardwarerecs.stackexchange.com/questions/14045/usb-mouse-vs-bluetooth-mouse-less-battery-drain)), some devices also require batteries that need to be replaced or recharged regularly.

 Sometimes, you might be able to work faster with a laptop than with a smartphone, or with two monitors rather than one.
 At other times, the screen size may not influence what you do or how much time you need to do it.
-You might not have to switch devices or use multiple monitors for a given task; try stepping back and reflecting on the kind of device you really need.
-For example, you could unplug your second monitor and only plug it in when it helps you work more efficiently.
+Accordingly, it may not be necessary to switch devices or use multiple monitors for a given task; try stepping back and reflecting on the kind of device you really need for the task in hand.
+For example, you could unplug your second monitor and only plug it in when it helps you work more efficiently (the monitor itself not only has a considerable carbon weight but it also requires much more energy than your laptop).

-The energy required by peripheral hardware like mouses and keyboards can also make a difference.
-While the type of connection (cable vs. bluetooth) is marginal (see this [thread on Stackoverflow](https://hardwarerecs.stackexchange.com/questions/14045/usb-mouse-vs-bluetooth-mouse-less-battery-drain)), devices also require batteries that need to be replaced or recharged regularly.

 Of course, every digital device uses electricity; we don't need to stop using our devices, but should be conscious of our choices and their relative environmental costs.
-The amount of CO2 that is used by producing the electricity depends on the way of production.
-Every country uses different ways to produce electricity (f.e.
-Fossil fuels [bad for the climate], nuclear power [bad for the environment, bad for climate and dangerous], renewables [best to stop climate crisis], Therefore, the amount of CO2 used depends on the country you live in.
-If you would like to think about moving into another country, you can find information about the ways of electricity-production per country here: https://ourworldindata.org/electricity-mix .

 ## Using an operating system

 We cannot say that one operating system (like Windows, Linux, MacOS) is better from a carbon footprint point of view than another.
 There are too many different versions of the systems to compare them in the abstract.
 But we can check whether there are a lot of elements running in the background, and whether there are a lot of programs that run automatically on start-up, when we don’t need them at that moment.

-### Towards minimal operating systems {#mini-kernels}
+**Towards minimal operating systems**

 Unikernels provide a light-weight alternative to traditional VMs or containers.
 Technologies such as [MirageOS](https://mirage.io/) offer a declarative way to build statically compiled binaries that can run directly over a hypervisor or even over bare metal.
 This approach allows minimal systems to be built which contain the exact functionality required for the task, even down to being able to specify what parts of a network stack are required.
 This not only provides opportunity for improving the security of the running system but also can result in energy savings compared to traditional operating systems such as Linux.